 Gary McGraw: Tons, yes.

-Robert Westervelt: The attackers are finding the
+Robert Westervelt: The attackers are finding the vulnerabilities in these

 legacy applications.
 Are we getting any better on fixing those